What we’re going to talk about today are the best places to actually put your home office.

 It got so bad that boxes got piled up on the bed as well as the floor – that’s when I snapped and cleared it out to become an office instead.

-- Reduced level of distractions, as long as you’re not located beside a kitchen or other living area
+- Reduced level of distractions, as long as you’re not located beside a kitchen etc.

 - More than enough space for a desk, computer, chair, etc.